Gozo Adventures Header - Kayaking

 How do I get from Valletta to Gozo?

-There are two companies operating a high speed catermaran / fast ferry service from the Grand Harbour in Valletta in central Malta to Gozo.
-They are Gozo Fast Ferry, and Virtu Ferries Gozo.
+Gozo Highspeed operates a high speed catamaran fast ferry service from the Grand Harbour in Valletta in central Malta to Gozo.
+You can see their website and timetable here gozohighspeed.com.

 How often does the Malta to Gozo fast ferry run?